top of page

 Filipino couple enjoying their Sand Dunes adventure in Laoag, Ilocos Norte, Philippines

-It was definitely an experience for the books!
+It was definitely one for the books!
 You’ll surely love it!
 Remember to keep a tight grip on the handle though, the ride's quite fast and it's always best to be cautious.

 Let me know how your adventure went!
-Thanks for reading! ♥ Andi
+Thanks for reading!
+La Paz Sand Dunes in Ilocos Norte ♥ Andi

 Copyright © 2023 andltorre | a lifestyle blog by andi